 - 1. Support Subscription.
 CubicFarms offers a monthly support subscription that provides its customers with software updates, new crop technology, optimization data, training and grower support. - 2.
 Consumables.
-CubicFarms customers also have the option to purchase seeds, nutrients, substrates, and packaging (see Thriiv Local Garden, below) required to produce crops for sale.
+CubicFarms customers also have the option to purchase seeds, nutrients, and substrates, and packaging required to produce crops for sale.